openfoodfacts/robotoff/doc/introduction/contributing.md

 ### Fix Bugs

-Look through the GitHub issues for bugs.
+Look through the Github issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
 Issues tagged with "good first issue" are suitable for newcomers.

 ### Implement Features

-Look through the GitHub issues for features.
+Look through the Github issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation